WALKING IN MY SHOES

 A monthly meeting for the parents or guardians of children with all types of disabilities/special needs to meet, greet and share experiences.

-Facilitators are present to guide discussions and provide links to resources.
+A Facilitator is present to guide discussions and provide links to resources.
 Meetings alternate monthly between guest speakers on topics identified to be of interest by participants and usually a presentation by a service provided followed by informal discussion and information sharing.

 Members may also opt to receive regular updates on relevant information services and workshops.